harry-peek/ringcentral-api-docs/docs/global SMS/inbound-messages.md

 ## Validating the request authenticity

-Messente provides every request with signature calculated using [HMAC](https://en.wikipedia.org/wiki/HMAC).
+Every request is provided with a signature calculated using [HMAC](https://en.wikipedia.org/wiki/HMAC).
 The signature is calculated using the Shared Secret, available in the Inbound Numbers section of the Developers view.

 Calculated signature is provided in the HTTP headers called `X-Messente-Signature`.